The Best Spicy Tuna with Crispy Rice

 Fry your crispy rice cakes and assemble

-Once frozen, remove from plastic wrap and slice into your preferred shape and size for frying, I will sometimes do square, rectangle, or circle with a circle cutter.
+Once frozen, remove from the plastic wrap and slice into your preferred shape and size for frying.
+I will sometimes do a square, a rectangle, or a circle with a circle cutter.
 Heat a deep pot or pan with oil (any neutral oil will do, like vegetable oil, grapeseed oil, or avocado oil) until hot.
 Fry your rice until golden brown.
 Remove and let cool on paper towels to get out any excess oil.

 Top your crispy rice with your spicy tuna mixture.
-Garnish with a sprinkle of sesame seeds and a thin jalapeño, or serrano slice.
-I also added a little spoon of additional Sambal on top as well.
+Garnish with a sprinkle of sesame seeds and a thin jalapeño or serrano slice.
+I also added a little spoonful of additional Sambal on top as well.

-- First, “Sushi-grade” fish is caught and frozen immediately to kill off any parasites, which it is then sold (either frozen or sold unfrozen).
-In conclusion, ALL sushi-grade fish has been previously frozen and is safe to consume raw.
+First, “Sushi-grade” fish is caught and frozen immediately to kill off any parasites, and it is then sold (either frozen or sold unfrozen).
+In conclusion, ALL sushi-grade fish have been previously frozen and are safe to consume raw.

-- Second, many grocery stores sell sushi grade fish.
-In short, when looking for sushi-grade, ask your fishmonger if you’re not sure, it will also alway say sushi-grade if it is, so be sure to look out for that.
+Second, many grocery stores sell sushi-grade fish.
+In short, when looking for sushi-grade, ask your fishmonger if you’re not sure, it will also always say sushi-grade if it is, so be sure to look out for that.

-Why is my crispy rice falling apart?
-Make sure you are allowing ample time for your rice to freeze, it may not be cold enough, which is why it’s not staying in the rice squares or circles when frying.
+Make sure you are allowing ample time for your rice to freeze; it may not be cold enough, which is why it’s not staying in the rice squares or circles when frying.

-If you do make this Spicy Tuna Crispy Rice recipe (first of all, thank you!!), be sure to leave a comment and/or give this recipe a rating!
-Don’t forget to tag me on Instagram and through social media so I can be sure to see what you’re making!
-If you’d like to stay in touch and get the latest to your inbox, sign up for our Newsletter here as well!
+If you do make this Spicy Tuna Crispy Rice recipe, leave a comment and give this recipe a rating, we would love to hear what you think!
+Don’t forget to tag us on Instagram, we love to see what you’re making!
+If you’d like to stay in touch and get the latest in your inbox, sign up for our Newsletter.
+We can also be found on YouTube, Facebook, and Pinterest!

 Ingredients